Katharine McLennan: Service at the Fortress of Louisbourg

-Other Community Involvement
+Other community involvement

 In addition to her work at Louisbourg, Katharine became involved with the Cape Breton Regional Library Board, the Victorian Order of Nurses, and the Red Cross.
 She was a founding member of the Old Sydney Society and an ardent supporter of the Cape Breton Miners' Museum and St. Patrick's Church Museum.
 For her service, she was given many honors by organizations such as the National Library Association, the Business and Professional Women’s Club of Sydney, and the Sydney Centennial Commission.
 Katharine was also invested as an Officer of the Order of Canada and received an honorary doctorate from St. Francis Xavier University.

 Legacy

-Katharine McLennan's contributions to her community and nation were recognized through the creation of Her Eyes: Katharine McLennan, a virtual exhibit featuring the photographs, textual records, and artwork that Katharine accumulated throughout her lifetime.
+Katharine McLennan's contributions to her community and nation were recognized through the creation of Through Her Eyes: Katharine McLennan, a virtual exhibit featuring the photographs, textual records, and artwork that Katharine accumulated throughout her lifetime.
 The launch of the exhibit coincided with the inaugural presentation of the Katharine McLennan Award to John C. O'Donnell.
 The award, which recognizes the exceptional contributions of an individual who has, through community, life, and volunteer work, made a significant and lasting difference in the area(s) of arts, culture and/or historical preservation of Cape Breton Island, will be presented to an individual who has exhibited leadership, integrity, social responsibility and a willingness to serve community throughout their life each year.

 In 2017, Katharine McLennan was one of the individuals chosen to be included in the Nova Scotia Museum's exhibit entitled VANGUARD: 150 Years of Remarkable Nova Scotians.
 In 2018, historian and novelist A. J. B. Johnston released a work of biographical fiction in which Katharine McLennan is the central character.
 That novel is called Something True.